Porfírio Pardal Monteiro: Career

 In 1942, Monteiro was appointed full professor of architecture at the IST.
 In 1944, he was elected president of the General Assembly of the National Union of Architects (re-elected in 1948 and 1951).
 In 1946, he participated in the founding of the UIA at the Royal Institute of British Architects in London.
 Two years later, he participated in the first UIA congress in Lausanne, and in 1953, he coordinated the third, in Portugal.
 He played an active role in organizing the First National Congress of Architecture in 1948, a historic event that marked the consolidation of the professional class and the emergence of a new generation that would challenge the role of his generation's leadership of architecture in Portugal.

 From the late 1940s onwards, Pardal Monteiro received new major public and private commissions, designing the National Civil Engineering Laboratory and the Mundial, Tivoli.
 In the early 1950s the leader of the Portuguese Estado Novo dictatorship, António de Oliveira Salazar, who considered that the capital had no hotel of sufficient quality for important foreign visitors, set in motion the development of what would eventually become the Hotel Ritz (now the Four Seasons).
 Monteiro worked with Jorge Ferreira Chaves and other architects to design the hotel, but was never to see the finished product.
-In addition to its bedrooms with balconies overlooking the Eduardo VII Park and providing other views of Lisbon, the hotel became notable for its interior artwork including by Almada Negreiros, his wife Sarah Affonso, and Lino António, who had all previously worked with Negreiros, as well as Carlos Botelho, Sá Nogueira, and Bartolomeu Cid dos Santos.
+In addition to its bedrooms with balconies overlooking the Edward VII Park and providing other views of Lisbon, the hotel became notable for its interior artwork including by Almada Negreiros, his wife Sarah Affonso, and Lino António, who had all previously worked with Negreiros, as well as Carlos Botelho, Sá Nogueira, and Bartolomeu Cid dos Santos.